aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 })
 ```

-By default, a dual stack VPC will create an Amazon provided IPv6 /56 CIDR block associted to the VPC.
+By default, a dual stack VPC will create an Amazon provided IPv6 /56 CIDR block associated to the VPC.
 It will then assign /64 portions of the block to each subnet.
 For each subnet, auto-assigning an IPv6 address will be enabled, and auto-asigning a public IPv4 address will be disabled.
 An egress only internet gateway will be created for `PRIVATE_WITH_EGRESS` subnets, and IPv6 routes will be added for IGWs and EIGWs.

-Disabling the auto-assigning of an IPv4 address by default can avoid the cost of public IPv4 addresses starting 2/1/2024.
-However, most use cases will need an IPv4 address.
-The `mapPublicIpOnLaunch` property in `subnetConfiguration` can be set to auto-assign the IPv4 address.
+Disabling the auto-assigning of a public IPv4 address by default can avoid the cost of public IPv4 addresses starting 2/1/2024.
+For use cases that need an IPv4 address, the `mapPublicIpOnLaunch` property in `subnetConfiguration` can be set to auto-assign the IPv4 address.
+Note that private IPv4 address allocation will not be changed.

+See [Advanced Subnet Configuration](#advanced-subnet-configuration) for all IPv6 specific properties.

 ### Reserving availability zones